markirch/sat-modulo-symmetries/README.md

 SAT Modulo Symmetries (SMS) is a framework that enhances SAT solvers with dynamic symmetry breaking.
 SMS is useful for isomorph-free generation and enumeration of graphs under constraints.

+This SMS package contains the enhanced SAT solvers `smsg` and `smsd` which generate undirected and directed graphs modulo isomorphisms respectively, as well as a Python sub-module for easier creation of graph encodings.

 ## Solvers

 SMS currently requires the SAT solver [Cadical](https://github.com/arminbiere/cadical), and optionally [Clingo](https://potassco.org/clingo).
 Please refer to the linked websites for installation instructions.
 Cadical is pulled automatically as part of the build process.

+SMS has the optional feature to generate graphs that do not contain any of a set of input forbidden subgraphs.
-To enable generation with forbidden subgraphs, you can optionally install the [Glasgow Subgraph Solver](https://github.com/ciaranm/glasgow-subgraph-solver).
+To enable, you need to install and build the [Glasgow Subgraph Solver](https://github.com/ciaranm/glasgow-subgraph-solver).
-Run the script `pull-and-make-glasgow-solver.sh` to get it, then build with `cmake -DGLASGOW`.
+Run the script `pull-and-make-glasgow-solver.sh` to obtain and build the Glasgow Subgraph Solver, then configure with the flag `-DGLASGOW`.

 ## Installing Clingo